 Hands Held in the Snow

-art by Mikyala Buan
+Illustrated by Mikyala Buan

 I don’t believe in love at first sight.

 Okay, are you settled?
-I’ve actually been meaning to tell you this story for a long time.
+I’ve actually been meaning to tell you this for a long time.
 The first time I heard it, it changed my perspective on a life I had thought was set in stone.
 And now I think you’re old enough to understand it yourself.

 This story takes place in the old kingdom of Elince.
 Back in those days, the country had been occupied by its neighbor, the empire known as Dannark.
 You’d know all of this if you kept up with your history studies.

-And in this same way, there was a marketplace, bustling just as it would be in any other late afternoon.
+And in this same way, there was a marketplace, bustling just as it would be on any other late afternoon.
 A statue of a long-ago queen in the center.
 A stretch of dozens of sellers, a hundred tables and booths set up, and thousands of people scouring their contents.

 The town clock struck four, but you couldn’t hear its ringing for the crowd.
 It was that busy.

 Beatrice danced her way through the crowd, striding in a beeline towards the next intersection, taking a route so familiar her vision nearly glazed over into a blur.
 Her bag bobbed up and down as she took each long step, and the curls in her hair bounced along.
 The girl felt the rhythm of the day, felt the hustle of the tempo to which she set her daily life.
-She was headed home, and she was ready to be home.

 At the same time, in the same marketplace, there was another girl.